 The DEA limits the availability of the active ingredients used in many of our current products and products in development, as well as the production of these products, and we, or our contract manufacturing organizations, must annually apply to the DEA for procurement and production quotas in order to obtain and produce these substances.
 As a result, our quotas may not be sufficient to meet commercial demand or complete clinical trials.
 Moreover, the DEA may adjust these quotas from time to time during the year, although the DEA has substantial discretion in whether or not to make such adjustments.
 See Item 1A.
 Risk Factors - "The DEA limits the availability of the active ingredients used in many of our current products and products in development, as well as the production of these products, and, as a result, our procurement and production quotas may not be sufficient to meet commercial demand or complete clinical trials," for further discussion on DEA regulations.
 To meet its responsibilities, the DEA conducts periodic inspections of registered establishments that handle controlled substances.
-Annual registration is required for any facility that manufactures, tests, distributes, dispenses, imports or exports any controlled substance.
-The facilities must have the security, control and accounting mechanisms required by the DEA to prevent loss and diversion of controlled substances.
+Annual registration is required for any facility that manufactures, tests, distributes, dispenses, imports or exports any controlled substances.
 Failure to maintain compliance can result in enforcement action that could have a material adverse effect on our business, results of operations, financial condition and cash flows.
 The DEA may seek civil penalties, refuse to renew necessary registrations, or initiate proceedings to revoke or restrict those registrations.
 In certain circumstances, violations could eventuate in criminal proceedings.